-The XGIMI AURA 2 is a 4k HDR Ultra Short Throw (UST) projector.
+The XGIMI AURA 2 is a 4k HDR ultra-short-throw (UST) projector.
 It's capable of projecting on large surfaces from a very short distance: it projects a 90" image at a distance of 5.4" and up to 150" at 15.3".
 It's a big projector but comes with full auto keystone technology and autofocus, making it quick to install.
-The projector uses a dual LED + laser light source and is rated to last at least 20000 hours.
-It comes with Android TV 11, with Chromecast and Magicast built-in, alongside three HDMI ports.
+The projector uses a dual LED + laser light source and is rated to last at least 20,000 hours.
+It comes with Android TV 11, with Chromecast and Magicast built in, alongside three HDMI ports.
 One of its HDMI ports doubles as an eARC port, with support for DTS and Dolby advanced audio formats.
 It also supports Dolby Vision and is IMAX Enhanced-certified.
 Finally, it has a 60W Dolby Atmos Harman/Kardon sound system.

 The XGIMI AURA 2 is a great projector for watching movies.
 It's bright enough for rooms with a few lights and bright enough to project somewhat vibrant colors.
 Its contrast is also very good, so it excels in darker rooms, although its blacks are raised in very dark and very bright scenes.
 It's a fully featured projector with Dolby Vision, IMAX Enhanced certification, and Dolby Atmos support.
-It's also very accurate right out of the box, requiring little adjustments for an accurate image.
+It's also very accurate right out of the box, requiring few adjustments for an accurate image.

 Great peak brightness, with bright and punchy colors.